All the Differences For A Virtual Conference Vs. Live Conference

 LiveVSVirtual

-2020 saw an immense change in traditionally in-person conferences, with new regulations and worries over coronavirus infections leading many to switch to online events – for better and worse.
 While the future is still unclear for these kinds of conferences, it’s important for every business to understand if virtual conferences are right for them, and how exactly they differ from physical venue experiences.
-Here’s what you should know.

 Expenses

-Virtual conferences are renowned for their cost-saving capabilities, which is why some conference were going digital long before the days of COVID-19.
-Those running the conference save a lot of money on venue costs and labor.
-Participants save money on travel expenses and meals (although sometimes “online ticket” fees can apply), and costs don’t scale up when you add more participants.
-There’s usually not much need for rentals, extra staff, or entertainment, either.
+Virtual conferences are renowned for their cost-saving capabilities, which is why some conferences were going digital long before the days of COVID-19.
+Those running the conference save much money on venue costs and labor.

 Preparation and Technology

-Preparation is important for both in-person and virtual events, but the process is different.
+Preparation is important for in-person and virtual events, but the process differs.
 For an in-person conference at a venue, it’s important to have all mobile devices and audio/video equipment ready and working.
-Presenters need to be coordinated and have any extra materials ready.
-Technical issues should be worked out beforehand, which can mean testing and time commitments.

 For the virtual version, this preparation takes place in the digital world.
-Technology must be tested and ready, but now it’s the apps and platforms used for livestreaming, webcams used for video, and the internet bandwidth necessary for a good connection – different requirements from A/V equipment, but just as important.
+Technology must be tested and ready, but now it’s the apps and platforms used for live streaming, webcams used for video, and the internet bandwidth necessary for a good connection – different requirements from A/V equipment, but just as important.
 Security is also more of an issue.

 Scheduling and Sessions

-Scheduling at a venue requires assigning different sessions to different conference rooms, and making sure that conferences don’t overlap, with the necessary downtime in between to allow for take-down and setup.
-Scheduling during a virtual conference is very different – while there is some time between sessions for preparation, most focus is on making sure that everything is signed into the correct meeting on the right platform, and knows how to use all the necessary tools.
+While there is some time between sessions for preparation, most focus is on making sure that everything is signed into the correct meeting on the right platform, and knows how to use all the necessary tools.
 There’s also no need to move between conference rooms for speakers or participants.

 Time Requirements

 Virtual conferences are extremely flexible and don’t require the time commitment of in-person events.
-You or your team can drop in on the specific sessions and speakers that you want to interact with, then work on other projects for the rest of the conference.
-This is a marked difference from in-person conferences, which often require longer periods of participation and less productive waiting.
+You or your team can drop in on the specific sessions and speakers you want to interact with and then work on other projects for the rest of the conference.

 Also, remember that travel is no longer a factor in virtual events.
 You can easily participate while at work or from home.
 This means you don’t have to take time off work to attend, which can be a boon to busy entrepreneurs.
-Also, if something unexpected comes up, it’s a lot easier to skip the conference and watch videos or review slideshows when you have time.

 Interaction and Engagement

-In virtual conferences, interact is based on the digital tools that the conferencing platform allows.
-That can include chat tools, Q&A sessions over livestreaming platforms like Zoom, and annotations on digital media.
 Otherwise, interactions in virtual events are very limited, and in many industries participants (often still getting used to the digital tools) are more reluctant to ask questions or engage than they would be in a physical environment.

 This means that participants have to carry a lot of the engagement themselves.
-This means note-taking, asking questions, sending direct message for clarification, and other activities that will increase the value of the conference.
+This means note-taking, asking questions, sending direct messages for clarification, and other activities that will increase the value of the conference.

-In-person conference, on the other hand, allow for much easier conversations, casual chats, and various types of networking.
+In-person conferences, on the other hand, allow for much easier conversations, casual chats, and various types of networking.
 You get lots of eye contact, body language, and easy plans for after-event happy hours.
-If this type of in-person networking is where your business excels, then virtual conferences will be a challenge.
-Some virtual events are trying to remedy this by helping people split off into different virtual meeting rooms, but that’s a work in progress.

 Follow-Up